-The Program of Study (POS) is formulated to include all coursework which is necessary to meet FSU and SCS requirements.
-As early as possible, and no later than the second semester of graduate study at FSU, the student should prepare a POS; see Appendix I for a sample of this form.
-The POS must be approved by the student's major professor and the Director of Graduate Studies for SCS; a copy of the POS should be kept on file in the SCS.
-Modifications to the POS must be approved by the major professor and the Director of Graduate Studies and submitted no later than one semester before graduation.
+The Program of Study (POS) is formulated to include all coursework which is necessary to meet FSU and DSC requirements.
+As early as possible, and no later than the third semester of graduate study at FSU, the student should prepare a POS; The POS must be approved by the the student's major professor and the Associate Chair for Graduate Studies for DSC; a copy of the POS should be kept on file in the DSC.
+Modifications to the POS must be approved by the major professor and the Graduate Coordinator and approved no later than the beginning of the semester of graduation.